From Minor Repairs To Major Replacement

 This factor is important to consider, especially when you are installing EPDM or TPO yourself.
 As a business owner, minimizing downtime and disruption to business operations is a priority.
 In this regard, EPDM roofing systems generally have an advantage over TPO.

 With EPDM, the installation process is relatively straightforward.
-It involves laying out large sheets or rolls of synthetic rubber membrane and sealing them together with adhesives or tapes.
+It involves laying out large sheets or rolls of synthetic rubber membrane and sealing them together with adhesives or tapes

 On the other hand, TPO installation can be a more involved process due to the need for specialized equipment like hot-air welding machines to create durable, watertight seams between the membrane sections.
 This not only requires more training and expertise from the installation crew, but can also potentially extend the duration of the project.